dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

 .. _bpy.types.BrushGpencilSettings.fill_leak:

-Leak Size
+Dilate
-   Size in pixel to consider the leak as closed.
+  Size in pixel to expand the fill area.

 Thickness
    The thickness radius of the boundary stroke in pixels.